Convergence rates for the moment-SoS hierarchy: Preliminaries: the moment-SoS hierarchy

-Note that the generic framework $\bX = \bS(\vh)$ allows for a finite (discrete) set $\bX$, for which measures can be represented as vectors.
-In particular, binary optimization has a GMP formulation which is proved to be equivalent to semidefinite programming~\cite{lasserre2001binary}.
-From this simple remark, one can observe that problem~\eqref{eq:gmp} can feature finite size PSD constraints on moments, as proposed in~\cite{miller2023var}.
-Hence, the tools displayed in this work can be used on GMPs featuring finite size LP, convex QP, SOCP, and SDP constraints on moments. \end{rem}
+\begin{rem}[On the generality of~\eqref{eq:smp}] \leavevmode Note that the generic framework $\bX = \bS(\vh)$ allows for any compact basic semialgebraic set $\bX$.
+In particular, binary optimization has an LP formulation as~\eqref{eq:smp} which is proved to be equivalent to semidefinite programming~\cite{laurent2005semidefinite}.
+From this simple remark, one can observe that problem~\eqref{eq:smp} can feature finite-sized PSD constraints, as proposed in~\cite{miller2023var}.
+Hence, the tools displayed in this work can be used on functional LPs featuring finite-sized LP, convex QP, SOCP, and SDP constraints on coefficients of the decision variables. \end{rem}

-Throughout this text, we always make the following assumption:
+For the rest of the text, we will make the following assumptions.